vchung1263/solid_state_synthesizability_public/README.md

 - The ./result folder contains 2 types of files: the csv files contain the tuned model input and predicted synthesizability score, while the pkl files contain the output of of the models
 - The ./checkpoint folder contains the checkpoint of the hyperparameter tuning for each models, which contains the hyperparameters and model performance of each iteration.

+## Publication
+Vincent Chung, Aron Walsh, and David Payne.
+Solid-State Synthesizability Predictions Using Positive-Unlabelled Learning from Curated Literature Data, In preparation